All Episodes

 There's no doubt the people that provoked it were the white supremacists.

-It doesn't give you a right, even though you want to to punch them in the face.
+It doesn't give you a right, even though you want to, to punch them in the face.

 They don't want to listen to what he said on Monday.

-They only hear what they want to hear yesterday, and they then take it out of context as Chuck Todd clearly did, because the president yesterday did not portray white nationalists as victims.
+And they then take it out of context as Chuck Todd clearly did, because the president yesterday did not portray white nationalists as victims.

 He just said that there were two sides responsible in the melee part of that.

-But the president, he was very clear and very outspoken, and so many times it's it's almost at this point had you know hard to even count how many times.
+And so many times, it's almost at this point hard to even count how many times.

 And we've been playing it.